eic/tutorial-reconstruction-algorithms/_episodes/04-parameterizing-a-factory.md

 Oftentimes we want to retrieve a resource from a Service and refresh it whenever the run number changes.
 OmniFactory provides `Resource` for this purpose.

+> Exercise:
+> - Give your factory a Config struct
+> - Give your Config struct some parameters
+> - Experiment with overriding parameter values in the generator and on the command line.
+{: .challenge}